 Save your files to S3

-Before terminate the EC2 instance, always make sure that input files are transferred to persistent storage (S3 or local).
+Before you terminate your EC2 instance, always make sure that input files are transferred to persistent storage (S3 or local).
 Here we push our custom files to S3 (see here to review S3+AWSCLI usage).